Robert Ripley: Biography

 LeRoy Robert Ripley was born on February 22, 1890, in Santa Rosa, California, although his exact birthdate is disputed.
 He dropped out of high school after his father's death to help his family, and at age 16, he began working as a sports cartoonist for various newspapers.
 In 1913, he moved to New York City.
+He moved to New York and dropped the name LeRoy for Robert.
 While drawing cartoons for The New York Globe newspaper, he created his first "Believe It or Not!" cartoon, published in the December 19, 1918, issue.
 With a positive response from readers, the cartoon began appearing weekly.

-In 1919, Ripley married fourteen-year-old film actress Beatrice Roberts, a child 15 years his junior.
+In 1919, Ripley married model and Follies dancer Beatrice Roberts, originally of Medford, Massachusetts.
+They separated a few years later before the divorce was finalized in 1923.
 He made his first trip around the world in 1922, publishing his travel journal in the newspapers.
 He became fascinated with unusual and exotic foreign locales and cultures.
 Because he took the veracity of his claims quite seriously, in 1923, he hired a researcher and polyglot named Norbert Pearlroth as a full-time assistant.
 In 1926, Ripley's cartoons moved from the New York Globe to the New York Post.

 Throughout the 1920s, Ripley continued to broaden the scope of his work and his popularity increased greatly.
 He published a guide to the game of American handball in 1925.
 In 1926, he became the New York State handball champion and also wrote a book on boxing.
 With a proven track record as a versatile writer and artist, he attracted the attention of publishing mogul William Randolph Hearst, who managed the King Features Syndicate.
 In 1929, Hearst was responsible for Believe It or Not! making its syndicated debut in 360 newspapers and 17 languages worldwide.
 With the success of this series assured, Ripley capitalized on his fame by getting the first book collection of his newspaper panel series published.

 On November 3, 1929, he drew a panel in his syndicated cartoon saying "Believe It or Not, America has no national anthem."
 Despite the widespread belief that "The Star-Spangled Banner", with its lyrics by Francis Scott Key set to the music of the English drinking song "To Anacreon in Heaven", was the United States national anthem, Congress had never officially made it so.
 In 1931, John Philip Sousa published his opinion in favor of giving the song official status, stating, "it is the spirit of the music that inspires" as much as it is Key's "soul-stirring" words.
 By a law signed on March 3, 1931, by President Herbert Hoover, "The Star-Spangled Banner" was adopted as the national anthem of the United States.